sueszli/blog/is a phd right for me?.md

       - normative: is your decision influenced by societal norms, personal values, or cultural expectations?
       - positive: does your chosen path offer tangible benefits like career growth, knowledge acquisition, or personal development?

-let's start by exploring the first tip and choosing an arbitrary success metric to demonstrate how data-driven decision making would work in practice.

-to be data-driven, we need measurable metrics. however, determining personal success metrics for a career is really hard. here are reasons why i think it's difficult:
+but finding your own definition of success is easier said than done. here are some reasons why i think it's so hard:

 - most people don’t know their own metrics.